linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/Diamond/Basis Trades and Treasury Market Illiquidity.md

 note relative to the delivery date of the contract and the

-- riginal maturity of the note at issuance.
+original maturity of the note at issuance.
 [5] For instance, the deliverable basket for the two-year CBOT contract contains Treasuries with an original maturity of less than five years and three months and a residual maturity on the last day of the delivery month between one